antunjurkovic-collab/dual-native-pattern/CORE-SPEC.md

 - **Instead**: Expose a shared `content_id` field in the DNC/catalog for parity checking between HR and MR
 - ETags on individual endpoints (HR ETag, MR ETag) can differ as they reflect different serializations
 - The catalog's `content_id` field represents the logical content version shared by both representations

+**Wire-Integrity vs. Semantic Identity**:
+Implementations MAY also expose a separate **wire-integrity digest** computed over the final bytes delivered (for example, HTTP `Content-Digest` as defined in RFC 9530).
+This is **distinct from CID**, which tracks **semantic identity**.
+A wire-integrity digest detects transmission errors or tampering; CID tracks logical content version.
+Both serve different purposes and may coexist.

 #### 4.2.3 Validators, Conditional Reads, and Safe Writes (Cross-Domain)